 The following summary describes all material generally applicable U.S. federal income tax consequences, as well as certain Medicare tax considerations, to Class B Certificateholders of the purchase, ownership and disposition of the Class B Certificates.
 Except as otherwise specified, the summary is addressed to beneficial owners of Class B Certificates that are (i) citizens or residents of the United States, (ii) corporations created or organized in or under the laws of the United States or any state therein or the District of Columbia, (iii) estates the income of which is subject to U.S. federal income taxation regardless of its source, or (iv) trusts that (1) meet the following two tests: (a) a U.S. court is able to exercise primary supervision over the administration of the trust and (b) one or more U.S. fiduciaries have the authority to control all substantial decisions of the trust or (2) were in existence on August 20, 1996 and treated as U.S. persons and have validly elected to continue to be so treated ("U.S. Persons") that will hold the Class B Certificates as capital assets ("U.S. Class B Certificateholders").
-This summary does not address the tax treatment of U.S. Class B Certificateholders that may be subject to special tax rules, such as banks, insurance companies, dealers in securities or commodities, partnerships, holders subject to the mark-to-market rules, tax-exempt entities, holders that will hold Class B Certificates as part of a straddle or holders that have a "functional currency" other than the U.S. Dollar, nor, except as otherwise specified, does it address the tax treatment of U.S. Class B Certificateholders that may be relevant to a decision to purchase Class B Certificates.
-This summary does not describe any tax consequences arising under the laws of any state, locality or taxing jurisdiction other than the United States.
+This summary does not address the tax treatment of U.S. Class B Certificateholders that may be subject to special tax rules, such as banks, insurance companies, dealers in securities or commodities, partnerships, holders subject to the mark-to-market rules, tax-exempt entities, holders that will hold Class B Certificates as part of a straddle or holders that have a "functional currency" other than the U.S. Dollar, nor, except as otherwise specified, does it address the tax treatment of U.S. Class B Certificateholders that do not acquire Class B Certificates at the public offering price as part of the initial offering.
+The summary does not purport to be a comprehensive description of all of the tax considerations that may be relevant to a decision to purchase Class B Certificates.
+This summary does not describe any tax consequences arising under the laws of any state, locality or taxing jurisdict